-In their review of director independence, the Board of Directors and its Governance Committee have considered the following circumstances:
+In their review of director and nominee independence, the Board of Directors and its Governance Committee have considered the following circumstances:

-- Directors T. Bluedorn, C. Connor, G. Page, and D. Thompson serve or have served as officers or employees of companies that had purchases and/or sales of property or services with us during 2018.
+- Directors Todd M. Bluedorn and Silvio Napoli and director nominee Lori J. Ryerkerk serve as executive officers of companies that had purchases and/or sales of property or services with us during 2019.
 In each case, the amounts of the purchases and sales met the Board's categorical standard for immateriality; that is, they were less than the greater of \$1 million or 2% of the annual consolidated gross revenues of the director's company.
-Mr. Bluedorn is Chairman and CEO of Lennox International Inc., which purchased approximately \$344,000 worth of Eaton products and sold approximately \$4,000 worth of products to Eaton during 2018.
-Mr. Connor is the retired Chairman and Chief Executive Officer of The Sherwin-Williams Company, which purchased approximately \$40,000 worth of Eaton products and sold approximately \$724,000 worth of products to Eaton during 2018.
-Mr. Page is the retired Chairman and Chief Executive Officer of Cargill, which purchased approximately \$395,000 worth of Eaton products and sold approximately \$16,542,000 worth of products to Eaton during 2018.
-In addition, Cargill paid approximately \$699,000 in royalty payments to the Company.
-Ms. Thompson is the retired Chief Executive Officer of Drax Group plc, which purchased approximately \$131,000 in good or services from Eaton in 2018. - The use of our aircraft and other Company-paid transportation by all non-employee directors is consistent with the Board policy on that subject.
+Mr. Bluedorn is Chairman and CEO of Lennox International Inc., which purchased approximately \$524,000 worth of Eaton products and sold approximately \$4,000 worth of products to Eaton during 2019.
+Mr. Napoli is the Executive Chairman of the Board of Directors of Schindler Holding AG, which purchased approximately \$1,585,000 worth of Eaton products and sold approximately \$12,000 worth of products to Eaton during 2019.
+Ms. Ryerkerk is the Chief Executive Officer of Celanese Corporation, which purchased approximately \$133,000 worth of Eaton products and sold approximately \$3,418,000 worth of products to Eaton during 2019. - The use of our aircraft and other Company-paid transportation by all non-employee directors is consistent with the Board policy on that subject.